radhika0910/Placment-Website/README.md

 # T&P Portal

-> Online Training and Placement web portal for YCCE, Nagpur students using MongoDb, Express.js, AngularJs and Node.js (MEAN)
+> Online Training and Placement web portal for GHRCE, Nagpur students using MongoDb, Express.js, AngularJs and Node.js (MEAN)

 ## Aim

-The aim for doing this project was to make recruitment process in online mode and smoother for students and make the complete placement process paperless at YCCE, Nagpur.
+The aim for doing this project was to make recruitment process in online mode and smoother for students and make the complete placement process paperless at GHRCE, Nagpur.

 ## Objective